SheepBottoms/sheepbottoms.github.io/_posts/2018-05-23-bonus-post-learning-japanese.markdown

 4. Start reading “Japanese for the Western Brain”.
 It’s not super long and will give you more context on what to expect. https://kimallen.sheepdogdesign.net/
 5. Start learning Katakana: https://www.tofugu.com/japanese/learn-katakana/
 6. Start CleverDeck.
 This teaches the inverse of what we cover in WaniKani, given an English word, say it in Japanese.
 Mix in some spaced repetition magic and you’re on your way to speaking.
+  - Side note, you should configure CleverDeck to not display the pictures until after you flip the card (I found I was associating with the image).
+  - Second side note, CleverDeck lets you enable "Sibling Cards" which I configured to just the sound (no text and no image clues).
+This really helps with listening skills.
-7. When you reach level 10 or so in WaniKani, begin working through Tae Kim.
+7. When you reach level 10 or so in WaniKani, start with BunPro which teaches grammer using spaced repetition magic as well. https://www.bunpro.jp/
+8. A few months in, check out preply (https://preply.com/) and start taking lessons with a Japanese native.
+I know this sounds intimidating but its extremely fun and motivating.

 Goals:
 1. Learn to read at an intermediate/advanced level in 1 year.
 Start reading regularly in Japanese (news/books/whatever).
 2. Lay the foundation for speaking/listening.
-My plan is after 6 months to a year to start skype language lessons and focus more on the speaking/listening once I have a bit of a foundation.

 Tools: